filipkosecek/gdb-livepatch/README.md

   - relative path to the patch library
   - the target process missing both the symbol table and debugging symbols
   - missing glibc debugging symbols
-  - missing patch instruction definition, e.g. no definition of the replaced and replacing function
+  - missing patch instruction definition, e.g. no definition of the function to be replaced and the replacement function
   - C macro file (`src/patch.h`) not included in your patch library
   - macros for patch instructions not used in your patch library
-  - typographical errors in replaced or replacing function names
+  - typographical errors in original or replacement function names

 ### Printing patch history